 The one-acre park is divided into two sections; one for large dogs and the other for smaller breeds.
 Additional features include: a three-in-one drinking fountain for dogs and their owners, two waste stations, a shelter with park benches for sitting, and planters with trees.
-There are no restrooms, grass or lights, but the park has other benefits such as a great view and the feel of open space.
+There is a handicap accessible restroom and parking available on site.
+This site was recently upgraded with canine training equipment, benches, turf and sprinklers.

 The park is open from 7:00 a.m. to dusk, seven days a week.
-So, pack up your favorite canine companion and give them a chance to Come Play in our Parks!
+So, pack up your canine companions and give them a chance to enjoy the new equipment.